 Sometimes I hear clients say "I'm not good at art" or some version of this sentiment.
 If this resonates with you, I would suggest trying to focus on the process (the do-ing) rather than the final product.
 (I actually always recommend that this is the best way to approach using art as a means of therapy!)
 Also, try sitting with your feelings of not being an artist, breathe deeply and try to feel into whether there is a means of expression you would feel more comfortable with.
 Perhaps writing, making a video or voice recording would feel better for you.
 The only note I have to add, is that art taps into our right brain and can help us to gain new insight into even old material if we are willing to "go there".
 Art can provide us with a different kind of energy and a new means of communication.
 I warmly invite you to stretch your comfort zone a little, but still within what you feel able to handle.
 For any of the weeks invitations, if you feel inspired to do a different project or to approach it in your own way, then please do :D and know that this is very welcome!

 I have split the material into "Projects"; I invite you to set an intention and timeline that allows you to work at a pace that feels right for you.
 I believe that much healing comes from putting aside regular time for exploration.
 Please let me know if I can be of more support in your journey!

 The broad scope of information in this e-course is not a substitute for personal professional psychological advice, diagnosis, or treatment.
-All content provided by Meaghan Carriere as an e-course is for self-directed learning only.
-Never disregard personal, professional medical or pychological advice, or delay seeking treatment because of something you find in this e-course.
+All content provided by Meaghan Carriere, RTC, as an e-course is for self-directed learning only.
+Never disregard personal, professional medical, or psychological advice, or delay seeking treatment because of something you find in this e-course.